Last update: Jun 02, 2023 19:01 p.m. EDT

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Montana or contacting your local election official.
+- Learn more by visiting the Montana Secretary of State's website or contacting your local election office.

 - States begin mailing absentee ballots at least 45 days before Election Day.
 If you haven't received your ballot by 30 days before Election Day, contact your local election office.